unchase/Unchase.OpenAPI.Connectedservice/README.md

 See the [changelog](CHANGELOG.MD) for the further development plans and version history.

 # Feedback
-Please feel free to [request a feature](https://github.com/unchase/Unchase.OpenAPI.Connectedservice/issues/new?title=FEATURE) or [report a bug](https://github.com/unchase/Unchase.OpenAPI.Connectedservice/issues/new?title=BUG).
+Please feel free to add your [review](https://marketplace.visualstudio.com/items?itemName=unchase.unchaseOpenAPIConnectedService&ssr=false#review-details), [request a feature](https://github.com/unchase/Unchase.OpenAPI.Connectedservice/issues/new?title=FEATURE), [report a bug](https://github.com/unchase/Unchase.OpenAPI.Connectedservice/issues/new?title=BUG) or [ask a question](https://marketplace.visualstudio.com/items?itemName=unchase.unchaseOpenAPIConnectedService&ssr=false#qna).
 Thank you in advance!

+# Thank me!
+If you like what I am doing and you would like to thank me, please consider [buying me a coffee](https://www.buymeacoffee.com/nikolaychebotov).
+Thank you for your support!

 ----------